What happens if my partner visa is refused?

 What you can do next and how LawConnect can help

-If your partner visa application has been refused, you have several possible pathways to explore.
+Where a partner visa application has been refused, several possible pathways may be available to explore.
 The steps you take will depend on the grounds for refusal, your personal circumstances, and the timeframes involved.

-1. Carefully review the refusal letter and identify the specific reasons your application was not successful
+1. People often review the refusal letter and identify the specific reasons an application was not successful.

-2. Gather any additional evidence that addresses the grounds for refusal, such as further relationship documentation or updated health reports
+2. People often gather additional evidence relevant to the grounds for refusal, such as further relationship documentation or updated health reports.

-3. Consider whether you need to explore a bridging visa to maintain your legal status while you decide on next steps
+3. Some people look into a bridging visa to maintain legal status while deciding on subsequent steps.

-4. Research whether an internal review or formal appeal may be available under the Migration Act
+4. People often look into whether an internal review or formal appeal may be available under the Migration Act.

-6. If proceeding with review or appeal, prepare detailed submissions that directly address each ground for refusal
+6. Where a review or appeal proceeds, detailed submissions addressing each ground for refusal are generally prepared.

-7. Keep copies of all documents and correspondence related to your case
+7. People often keep copies of all documents and correspondence related to a case.

-8. Monitor any visa expiry dates and ensure you understand the consequences of remaining in Australia without valid visa coverage
+8. People often keep track of visa expiry dates and the consequences of remaining in Australia without valid visa coverage.

 How LawConnect can help